misaellandero/debtMe/README.md

 # debtMe
-An app to register small loans between friends and family Informal enough not a financial app
+An app to track small loans between friends and family.